Skip to main content

 -Ameera Godwin, Artistic Director, RIPE AREA

-Free registration is now open!
-Visit myrtletreearts.com to learn more and go to bit.ly/RIPEAREA25 to secure your spot and learn more about this unique celebration of art, ecology, and community.
+Free registration is open!
+Visit myrtletreearts.com/ripe-area-2025 and go to bit.ly/RIPEAREA25 to secure your spot and learn more about this unique celebration of art, ecology, and community.

 Come early, stay all day, and prepare to experience the profound connections that emerge when we truly listen to the land and to each other.
 The plants have been waiting for us—and now, through the voices of these remarkable artists, we're finally learning to hear their songs.